LukeGrahamLandry/franca/devlog.md

 As a seperate adventure, I want to work towards baking all the comptime work into the ast so I can write other backends that just have to handle the translation for runtime.
 So it would be really nice to mutate the ast as I emit code for them.

+I suppose I've jsut invented a refcell with extra steps.

 ## reworking constants